Across the South Pennines there are 308 Scheduled Ancient Monuments Heritage and 6,024 Listed Buildings.

 MOORS FOR THE FUTURE

-The South Pennines Trust is a partner in the Moors for the Future project.
+The South Pennines Park is a partner in the Moors for the Future project.
 The partnership is delivering MoorLIFE 2020, an ambitious five-year €16 million initiative to protect extensive areas of internationally important blanket bog and bring life back to the South Pennine Moors Special Area of Conservation.
 Funded by the EU LIFE programme and co-financed by Severn Trent,

 Yorkshire Water and United Utilities, the condition of nearly 100 square kilometres of active blanket bog is being improved.